ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/QuickStart.md

 ----------

-### Researcher or Submitter screening file against annotation datasets
+### Researcher or submitter screening file against annotation datasets
 This case may be helpful if you would like to know if candidate structural variants overlap other NCBI annotation resources.

 #### 1. Format your file or candidate structural variants as either gff, bed, or bedpe.
 For example: